 - Pre-conference workshops (3 hours or 6 hours)

 - Keynotes (45 minutes – 1 hour)

-We expect to receive a large number of submissions for this conference, and take a wide range of factors into account in making selections, including the need to provide a balanced programme.
 Please submit your abstract directly on our website using the submission form below.
 You may submit more than one abstract.

 Your abstract should be kept to the 150 word limit, clearly outlining your content plus 3-5 bullet points at the end to summarise your key messages as to what delegates will learn.
 Copy must be written in 3rd person.
 Bear in mind that your abstract needs to be sufficiently polished for inclusion on the website and in the conference brochure and must achieve the following objectives:

 - Provide enough information for us to evaluate your submission relative to others.
 To aid the evaluation you can include additional relevant information in section 3C of the submission form.